audrina/pcclust/README.md

 ## General usage

-Pcclust will accept any numeric multidimensional matrix or data frame as input to the analysis pipeline; optionally accepting an appropriate file.
+Pcclust will accept any numeric multidimensional matrix or data frame as input to the analysis pipeline; optionally accepting an appropriate file that is in a format supported by rio.

 ## Pipeline workflow instructions